Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 But this is not the full picture.

-When I check and collect access data from other sources, the real number of hits on my site is around 11,500 per day.
+When I check and collect access data from other sources, the actual number of hits on my site is around 11,500 per day.

-As you can see, there is a lot more happening on my site than most analytics tools report.
+As you can see, a lot more is happening on my site than most analytics tools report.

-A better way to look at this data is in percentages.
+A better way to look at this data is by using percentages.

 Here’s a percentage breakdown of my average daily site traffic.